 - In other words, Kay Jewelers, Jared or Zales will extend an estimated value of what your diamond is worth — but you have no way of knowing what you could get for it on the open market

 - If you really want cash for your unused or unwanted jewelry, don't let a salesperson talk you into getting a BIGGER, MORE EXPENSIVE piece of jewelry, when what you really want is cash — to pay off debt, buy a house, pay for college, a vacation, etc.

 - If your goal is to declutter your jewelry box and life of a piece of jewelry tainted with bad feelings and bad memories, those negative vibes may then attach to the new upgrade.

 Takeaway: Just trade your diamonds for cash, and call it a day.

-From past research I've done as a business journalist on selling gold jewelry (including dental fillings), I know mail-in services like this can be a good deal, as can your local pawn shop.
+From past research I've done as a business journalist on selling gold jewelry, coins, dental fillings, and gold scrap I know mail-in services like this can be a good deal, as can your local pawn shop.

 Just research them first.

 ExpressGoldCash.com is one of the best gold buyers on the market, and easy to use:

 - Go to ExpressGoldCash.com and request an appraisal kit, including a FREE prepaid overnight FedEx mailer.
 Your item is insured up to $5,000.